 The objective of the EPRA Net Reinstatement Value measure is to highlight the value of net assets on a longterm basis.
-It represents the repurchase value of the company, assuming the company does not sale any properties // REVERSIONARY POTENTIAL YIELD and is calculated based on the equity attributable to the The net annual rent that a property would generate if it Group (as shown in the IFRS financial statements), excluwere fully let at going market rates, as a percentage of the ding the fair value movements on financial derivatives and property's value. deferred taxes on property valuation surpluses.
+It represents the repurchase value of the company, assuming the company does not sale any properties // REVERSIONARY POTENTIAL YIELD and is calculated based on the equity attributable to the Group (as shown in the IFRS financial statements), excluding the fair value movements on financial derivatives and deferred taxes on property valuation surpluses.